ArgTang/WebApplikasjonProject/src/GroupProject/readme.md

 # Groupproject

-+ we have two db context need to run these commands __twice__ with context flag
-+ for cmd `--context ProfileContext` for prfilecontext

 ## Connecting to the database

 To make sure we can connect to the database we need to run some commands in the commandline.